wisniewskikr/chrisblog-it-java-ee/architectures/gui/jsf/java-ee9-gui-jsf-helloworld-form-multiple/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to implement **multiple plain** pages in a **GUI JSF Java** application with usage **Java EE 9** framework.
+The goal of this project is to present how to implement **multiple form** pages in a **GUI JSF Java** application with usage **Java EE 9** framework.
 Application is deployed on **payara micro** in version 6.

-**Multiple plain** pages means that this application contains two pages with connectin between them.
+**Multiple form** pages means that this application contains two pages: one with a form and second with a message.

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application for a content of Landing page.
 1. Application returns response with Landing page.
 This response is presented to User via browser.
-1. User via any browser sends request to application for a content of HelloWorld page.
+1. User via any browser sends request to application for a content of Hello World page.
-1. Application returns response with HelloWorld page.
+1. Application returns response with Hello World page.
 This response is presented to User via browser.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.